-The work we do at Ride the Wave Counseling is not traditional therapy, rather it involves “building blocks” to learning skills and strategies.
 Most clients come on a weekly basis.
 If appointments are less than twice per month it is difficult for parents to see real progress given the executive functioning challenges of most of the individuals Ryan works with.

 Can my son just do a group or does he need to come for individual sessions?

 We would discuss options during our intake appointment.
 Some boys are not able to be successful in group right away and need to learn some foundational concepts in order to successfully be part of a group.
 Our groups provide an opportunity for boys to improve their social thinking skills and executive functioning.
 We do not sit around and talk about “social skills” or role play scripted, behaviors as this is not natural to how boys communicate with each other.
-Our groups are productive, informal and fun.
+Groups are structured but informal and fun.

 Our 16-year-old is bright but has a learning disability and has social anxiety around his peers.
 Is this something you can help with?